-After his murder at the hands of the Guatemalan right wing government, thousands gathered in the main square to mourn his death.
+After his murder at the hands of the Guatemalan right-wing government, thousands gathered in the main square to mourn his death.
 When his body was to be taken back to Oklahoma for burial, they pleaded to keep his heart, which was removed during the autopsy and buried in Santiago Atitlán.
 The bloody conflict in Guatemala officially ended in 1990, claiming the lives of hundreds of thousands, perhaps millions of civilians, mostly the indigenous poor.

 “Fr.
 Stanley Rother is an inspiration and model of selfless love in his life lived for others.
 As a graduate of the seminary at Mount St. Mary’s, he served others in the day‑to‑day life of his parishioners in Guatemala as a missionary.
 Even amidst danger and threats to his life, he spoke out against injustices and heroically served his people.
 His life will inspire both graduates of Mount St. Mary’s University and people everywhere,” said Fr.
-Brian Nolan, university chaplain.
+Brian Nolan, a university chaplain.

 In 2007, the Catholic Church in Oklahoma began the process of elevating Father Rother to the sainthood for his martyrdom.
-The Catholic Church requires four steps to canonization, or sainthood:
+The Catholic Church requires four steps to canonization or sainthood: